Share on your favorite

 夢 means "dream, vision, illusion."

-Illusion - Something that appears to exist, but does not actually exist.
+Illusion - Something that appears to exist but doesn't.

 Deception - To mislead or trick someone.